I’m just going to go ahead and say that this topic makes me a bit sad, and I’m not exactly stoked to write about sick and injured pups.

 Hip dysplasia occurs when a dog’s hip joint fails to develop properly.
-This leads to the loss of cartilage, and ultimately bone-on-bone contact, which causes pain and reduced mobility.
+This leads to osteoarthritis, which causes a loss of cartilage, and ultimately, bone-on-bone contact.
+And bone-on-bone contact causes pain and reduced mobility.

 Many times, dogs with mobility-limiting injuries will benefit from various types of supportive lift harnesses.
 Obviously, the best harness style for your dog will vary based on her injury.

 Arthritis can occur in response to an autoimmune disease or long-term overuse, but supportive lift harnesses can be helpful in both cases.
 Medications can sometimes reduce a dog’s pain and improve mobility slightly, but arthritis can often be progressive, getting worse over time.

 We have an entire guide detailing various dog arthritis management strategies you might want to consider perusing if your pooch is suffering from arthritis.